-When you’ve been made redundant, before you move on it's important to know that you've go what you're entitled to.
+When you've been made redundant before you move on, it's essential to know that you've to do what you're entitled to.
 However, once you have closure, redundancy can be an excellent opportunity to refocus or even reinvent your career goals.

-First things first, you need ensure your redundancy was genuine.
+First things first, you need to ensure your redundancy is genuine.
 The Fair Work Act 2009 defines genuine redundancy as when:

 - the employee's job doesn't need to be performed by anyone because of operational changes to the business (such as relocation, restructure, downsizing or new machinery), and;

-- the employer has met the consultation requirements found in the relevant modern award, enterprise agreement or other industrial instruments.
+- The employer has met the consultation requirements in the relevant modern award, enterprise agreement or other industrial instruments.

-If it’s reasonable for you to be redeployed elsewhere in the businesses – be it another department or in a business of an entity associated with the business – your redundancy could, in fact, be against the law.
+If it's reasonable for you to be redeployed elsewhere in the businesses – be it another department or in a company of an entity associated with the company– your redundancy could be against the law.

 what you're entitled to

-Once you've determined whether the redundancy is above board, the next step is to determine if you have a right to a redundancy payment.
+Once you've determined whether the redundancy is above board, the next step is determining if you have a right to a redundancy payment.
 You may be entitled to redundancy or severance pay if any of the following applies to you: